top of page

 And yet, how many times do I see someone say, "I've only seen highlights but..."
 There's nothing else for you to say there.
 You've already revealed yourself as a fool.
 Your input doesn't have any value.
 It's just hot air from someone who wants to put some more of it out there into the world so that they can feel "counted" or whatever.

 I don't see what could be simpler than these truths.
 Every player, at a certain level, has highlights.
-If you went by highlights, Caleb Williams would be like the best football player ever, and I'm thinking he isn't quite that.
+If you went by highlights, Caleb Williams would be like the best football player ever.

 You can't do this with current writers.
 They don't have highlights.
 I'm talking in their actual writing now.
 You know, the words on the page.
 The reality of their ability and what they got, what they created, what is really there.
 Not the bullshit of their reach-around societies with the grift and handouts and quid pro quo and classism and incest and farcical awards and conferments.